WhereJuly/62-http-convenience-pack/.docs/methods.md

 #### `HTTPMethodInGroups` Typed Constant

-The list of methods with their respective groups.
+The list of HTTP methods with their respective groups.
 Type-safe, autocomplete-able.

+See the methods belonging to groups in [the code](/src/core/methods/methods.types.ts).

 **Usage**